-Chapter 4 Prescriptive Compliance Method.
-This chapter provides one of the three main options of compliance available in the IEBC for buildings and structures undergoing repair, alteration, addition or change in occupancy.
+Chapter 5 Prescriptive Compliance Method.
+This chapter provides one of the three main options of compliance available in the IEBC for buildings and structures undergoing alteration, addition or change of occupancy.

-Chapter 5 Classification of Work.
+Chapter 6 Classification of Work.
 This chapter provides an overview of the Work Area Method available as an option for rehabilitation of a building.
-The chapter defines the different classifications of alterations and provides general requirements for repairs, alterations, change of occupancy, additions, historic buildings and relocated buildings.
-Detailed requirements for all of these are given in subsequent Chapters 6 through 13.
+The chapter defines the different classifications of alterations and provides general requirements for alterations, change of occupancy, additions and historic buildings.
+Detailed requirements for all of these are given in subsequent Chapters 7 through 12.